atelechev/astrocadre/doc/follow-up.md

 #### TODOs for Release and Distribution

-* API to insert SkyView in a Web page
+* API to insert AstroCadre in a Web page

 #### Features after First Public Release